PMizz13/ma-browser-card/README.md

 **No artwork showing**
 Check that your MA server is reachable at the `ma_url` you configured.
 Artwork is fetched directly from MA.

-**Recently Played section missing**
-Add `ma_token` to your config.
+**Recently Played section missing or not updating** Add `ma_token` to your config.
 Without it the section is skipped silently.
 If this is in the card yaml then reset the cache.

-**Recently Played section not changing**
-A known bug in Music Assistant where certain players do not track played tracks.
+There is a known bug in Music Assistant where certain players do not track played tracks.
 You will need to wait on a fix from Music Assistant.

 **Card not loading**
 Check the browser console (F12) for errors.
 Make sure the resource is registered as a JavaScript Module (not a regular JS file).